luiscruz/course_sustainableSE/2024/p1_measuring_software/g5_Notion.md

 ---
 author: Mitali P, Pia A, David Vos
-title: Is Notion "Greener" on Web browser or Desktop?
+title: Is Notion "Greener" on Web browser or Desk top?
 date: 27/02/2024
 summary: |-
 Ever wondered how much energy is consumed by some of the softwares that we use often ?
 We explore the energy consumption of one such software - Notion , something one might find using quite often for organising notes.